Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Priors}

-When the underlying MDP model is a dynamic system fully or partially governed by the laws of physics, such as in robotics, we can encode such prior physical knowledge in the form of loss functions and use them to training of the encoder $\phi_{\text{enc}}$ such that the latent states evolve accordingly to these laws.
+When the underlying \acrshort{mdp} model is a dynamical system fully or partially governed by the laws of physics, such as in robotics, we can encode such prior physical knowledge in the form of loss functions and use them to train of the encoder $\phi_{\text{enc}}$ such that the latent states evolve according to these laws.
 For example, consider a mobile robot navigating based on onboard sensory readings; the underlying actual state space has specific properties dictated by the laws of physics.
 Therefore, we can shape the loss functions using the physical laws to learn smooth and coherent state representations.

-These loss functions, called \textit{robotics priors}\footnote{Robotics priors might be seen as the precursor of the Physics Informed Neural Networks (PINNs) \cite{raissi2019physics}.
-However, while PINNs aim to solve the differential equation describing the dynamics while minimizing the regression error, the robotics priors loosely shape the latent state space according to simple physical intuitions.} \cite{jonschkowski2014state}, do not rely on any auxiliary morel, e.g. forward or reward model, and can be used to directly train the encoder, as shown in Figure \ref{fig:robotics_priors}.
+These loss functions, called \textit{robotics priors} \cite{jonschkowski2014state}, do not rely on any auxiliary model, e.g. forward or reward model, and can be used to directly train the encoder, as shown in Figure \ref{fig:robotics_priors}.

+Robotics priors share similarities with Physics Informed Neural Networks (PINNs) \cite{raissi2019physics} as both methods combine data and physical knowledge to improve the learning process.
+PINNs are a class of neural networks specialized in solving partial differential equations by jointly minimizing a data fidelity term (e.g. \acrshort{mse} between the network prediction and the measured value of the solution) and the residual of the differential equation.